 Knowledge, Skills and Abilities: Police Officer

-Working knowledge of current law enforcement methods and procedures.
-Working knowledge of current criminal codes and laws.
+Working knowledge of current law enforcement methods and procedures; current criminal codes and laws; community-based policing, familiarization between law enforcement and community residents, and collaborative problem solving.
 Effective interpersonal skills to resolve a wide variety of sensitive situations.
 Effective oral and written communication skills, including writing clear and comprehensive reports.
 Demonstrated ability to think and act effectively in emergency and sensitive situations.
 Valid California drivers license.

 Ability to qualify for and satisfactorily meet the ongoing standards of the basic P.O.S.T. academy training.
 Mental capacity, physical agility, and learning potential to perform all aspects of P.O.S.T. training and police work.
 Valid California Drivers license at time of appointment.

 Minimum Qualifications: High school diploma or equivalent.
 Successful completion of a P.O.S.T. certified program, including obtaining a Basic Course Certificate.

 Must have no misdemeanor convictions containing elements of domestic violence

 Must successfully complete fingerprint and records check including local, state and federal criminal records